Maintaining the well-being of our horses in summer, especially in hot climates

 4. Excessive salivation

-5. Redness of the tongue or mouth areas
+5. Redness of the tongue or mouth area

 6. High body temperature

-However, again, riders should not take for granted that horses show symptoms of hyperthermia quickly and wait until the problem occurs to react.
-It is necessary to start to manage the problem early in the summer season.
+However, once again, riders shouldn't take it for granted that horses quickly show symptoms of hyperthermia and wait for the problem to occur before reacting.
+It is necessary to start this problem right from the start of the summer season.

-In the following section, we will discuss ways to avoid hyperthermia and/or the corresponding treatments.
+In the following section, we'll look at ways of avoiding hyperthermia and/or the corresponding treatments.

-Hyperthermia can be treated in different ways.
-Treatment should be carried out as soon as possible, particularly in severe cases, to ensure the horse survives.
-Firstly, it is necessary to apply cold water on the skin, usually poured over the horse's body.
-Add ice Water can help in severe cases of hyperthermia.
-Another tactic to use is tofan the horse and lead it to a a shady place in order to reduce body temperature.
+Hyperthermia can be treated in a number of ways.
+Treatment must be carried out as quickly as possible, especially in severe cases, so that the horse can survive.
+The first step is to apply cold water on the skin, usually poured over the horse's body.
+Adding ice to the water can help in severe cases of hyperthermia.
+Another tactic is tofan the horse and lead it to a shady spot to reduce body temperature.

 There are other ways to avoid hyperthermia:

-• First of all, keep your horse hydrated and cool at all times.
+• First and foremost, keep your horse hydrated and cool at all times.
 Have a source offresh, clean water available for consumption.
-It is also important to have a source of fresh water for bathing horses after training and to make sure you use a fan to keep the air circulating It is also important to feed the horses after training and to help them assess the heat.
+It is also important to to have a source of fresh water available for bathing for bathing horses after training ensure that a fan is used to circulate the air above them over them and to help them assess the heat.

-• Secondly, make sure that wherever you are, whether it is in the country of origin or in the country of destination, the horses have access to a safe place to stay. at home or at a competitionhorses have access to a shaded area at all times.
-In addition, a good ventilation is necessary in transport trucks and in horse boxesThis will keep the horses comfortable when it is hot outside.
-A individual fans can be useful if there is no adequate ventilation system.
+• Secondly, make sure that wherever you are, whether at home or at a at home or at a showhorses have access to a shaded area at all times.
+In addition, good ventilation ventilation in transport trucks and stallsThis will keep horses comfortable when it's hot outside.
+Individual individual fans can be useful if there is no adequate ventilation system.

-• Thirdly, protect your horse from infectious diseasesSecondly, the horse is a very important part of the family, as it interacts with other horses on a daily basis.
+• Thirdly, protect your horse from infectious diseasesbecause your horse interacts with other horses on a daily basis.

 • Fourthly, keep vaccinations up to date against insect-borne diseases.
-Insects are at their peak during the summer season, so it is very important that horses enter the summer season with good immunisation for all diseases.
+Insects are at their peak during the summer season, so it's very important that horses approach the summer season with good immunization against all diseases.

-• Fifthly, riders must ensure that they Strengthen their parasite protection programme.
-Summer can be a very active time for parasites, especially when horses are in the field.
-Parasite control is important throughout the year.
-However, in summer the host-parasite interface is often optimal.
+• Fifthly, riders should make sure to reinforce their parasite protection program.
+Summer can be a very active time for parasites, especially when horses are out in the fields.
+Parasite control is important all year round.
+However, in summer, the host-parasite interface is often optimal.

 4. How can your Seaver equipment help you avoid hyperthermia?

 In some cases, hyperthermia is detected too late.
 However, your Seaver equipment can help you to detect the problem immediately and before your horse's condition worsens.
-Seaver girths and girth guards allow you to monitor health data of your horse during training, including the cardio.
+Seaver straps and girth guards allow you to monitor your horse's health data your horse's health during training, including cardio.

 Our sensors measure the horse's the horse's heart rate in real time during each session toevaluate the intensity and monitor progress monitor progress (for more information on this feature: https: //seaverhorse.com/comprendre-la-fonctionnalite-seaver-frequence-cardiaque/).
 Two of the symptoms of hyperthermia are a pulse and rapid breathing and irregular irregular, rapid heartbeatwhich can be detected by the strap.
 The rider will then notice this on the app and be able to react as quickly as possible before the horse's condition worsens.

-The cardio section of the application also tells the rider the intensity of the work performed with the horse.
-Therefore, if he is overtrained in a hot and humid environment, the app will show this immediately and the rider can react quickly, which will also reduce the risk of hyperthermia.
+The application's cardio section also tells the rider the intensity of the work performed with the horse.
+As a result, if he is overtrained in a hot, humid environment, the app will show this immediately and the rider will be able to react quickly, which will also reduce the risk of hyperthermia.

 See you soon for a new article,